BennetWilson/team-profile-generator/README.md

   ## Description

-  My task was to create a team profile generator in JS and Node that took in responses from questions I designed in Inquirer, and output an HTMl file with your team on it.
+I created  a team profile generator in JS and Node that took in responses from questions I designed in Inquirer, and output an HTMl file with your team on it.

   All of my main functions ended up being in index.js, although I had initially started with two separate files so that it would not become unwieldy.
 It all ended up in one file.